whyboris/utilitarianism.net/content/en/objections-to-utilitarianism/07-equality.md

 We think that, put in these terms, it is no longer intuitively obvious that the utilitarian choice, favoring Inequality over Equality, is the wrong one.
 Everyone would agree that some level of inequality can be justified by greater total well-being; how exactly to make this trade-off is tricky, and it is not obvious that utilitarianism gets the wrong answer.

-## Attacking the Alternatives
+## Rivals Fare No Better

-The third line of response is to _attack the available alternatives_ to utilitarianism to show that they have even more counterintuitive implications.
+The third line of response is to show that rival views have even more counterintuitive implications here.
 For example, [egalitarianism](/near-utilitarian-alternatives#egalitarianism-and-distributive-justice) is subject to the _Leveling Down Objection_ that it countenances harming the well-off (without benefiting anyone) since that has the effect of increasing equality.[^3] If you don't think that there's anything good about such _leveling down_ then your judgment supports the utilitarian view that equality is only valuable instrumentally: valuable when and because it serves to promote overall well-being.[^4]

 We can also show that the alternatives to the utilitarian distribution of well-being violate a principle called _[ex ante Pareto](/arguments-for-utilitarianism/#ex-ante-pareto)_: that, in a choice between two gambles, if everyone would rationally prefer gamble A to gamble B, then gamble A is better than gamble B.